-Join the three editors talking about this timely, thoughtful new book they edited, Troubling Images: Visual Culture and the Politics of Afrikaner Nationalism, exclusively for Culture Connect:
+Exclusively for Culture Connect the three editors talk about this timely, thoughtful new book they co-edited, Troubling Images: Visual Culture and the Politics of Afrikaner Nationalism:

 Federico Freschi is Head of the College of Art, Design and Architecture at Otago Polytechnic, Dunedin, New Zealand.